tetomonti/Hydra/README.rst

 .. note::

-   If you're using a module system and conda is available as part of the `anaconda` module, you can install it with:
+   If you're using a module system such as on the shared computing cluster (SCC) at Boston University you can just load a preinstalled version:

    .. code:: bash